 - The FASB and the IASB were working together to develop a comprehensive standard on accounting for insurance contracts that would address recognition, measurement, presentation, and disclosure through mid-2013.
 Both boards issued exposure drafts in June 2013, but in their first substantive redeliberations in 2014, the FASB largely abandoned the project.
 While the IASB continues to work on its first insurance standard, the FASB has been focused on making targeted improvements to U.S. GAAP in the area as part of two distinct projects, one focused on short duration contracts and a second focused on long duration contracts.

-- An insurer would measure its net obligation to pay claims and benefits and its right to future premiums using an expected value discounted cash flow approach, remeasured each period (referred to as the building block approach).
+- Under the IASB’s proposal, an insurer would measure its net obligation to pay claims and benefits and its right to future premiums using an expected value discounted cash flow approach, remeasured each period (referred to as the building block approach).
 At inception, there would be no immediate gain recognition for the expected excess of premiums over cash outflows.

 - A modified approach for certain short duration contracts that meet specified criteria (the premium allocation approach) would apply.
 Like the unearned premium approach used today for short duration contracts, the premium allocation approach would recognize premiums as revenue over the coverage period.
 However, incurred losses would be measured in a manner consistent with the building block approach, including discounting of expected cash flows.
 A non-discounting practical expedient would be available for claims or the portion of claims expected to be paid within twelve months of the claim occurrence date.